 5. The disciples believed they experienced appearances of the risen Jesus.

 6. After this, the disciples were transformed from doubters into bold believers.

 7. This message was the center of preaching in the early Church.

 9. As a result of this preaching, the Church was born and it grew.

 10. Resurrection day, Sunday, replaced the Sabbath (Saturday) as the primary day of worship.

-11. James, a skeptic, was converted when he also believed that he saw the resurrected Jesus.
+11. James, a skeptic, was converted when he also saw the resurrected Jesus.

 12. Paul, an enemy of Christianity, was converted by an experience which he believed to be an appearance of the risen Jesus.